Whether you like saving some money or you are a habitual DIY'er, these toys made by engineer parents are simply fantastic.

 7. This hydraulic arm is perfect for teaching basic principles

-Although this hydraulic arm model is built to a very high standard, it should be fairly easily replicated.
+Although this hydraulic arm model is built to a very high standard, it should be fairly easy to replicate.
 Made from shaped pieces of wood, some rubber tubing, and four syringes, it brilliantly simulates how a real hydraulic arm works.

-This homemade engineering tool will require some more advanced DIY skills than others on the list but look at the potential result.
-Add some colored fluids to really make the model more appealing for your little engineer.
+This homemade engineering tool will require some more advanced DIY skills than others on the list, but the result is impressive.
+Add some color to the water used to make the model more appealing for your little engineer.

-Obviously, make sure you sand down any sharp edges, use new syringes (not used) and non-toxic fluids.
+Obviously, make sure you sand down any sharp edges, and use unused syringes.
 But of course, you knew that already.

 8. This DIY 'robotic arm' is awesome

 Using some cardboard, string, some plastic drinking straws, scissors, and glue, you too can make your own awesome robotic arm toy.
-Construction of this homemade engineering toy is too taxing and the result is incredibly satisfying.
+The construction of this homemade engineering toy is not too taxing and the result is incredibly satisfying.

-Your little monster will love you forever testing your lovingly crafted cardboard toy to destruction.
+Your child is sure to enjoy testing your lovingly crafted cardboard toy to destruction.
 We estimate approximately ten minutes before it's been torn to shreds.

 9. Everyone loves LEGO